 The grave itself is a mound marked by a 15th-century gravestone carrying the inscription "Grave of the Sacred King of Culture, who achieved Absolute Perfection."
 The graves of his son and grandson are situated close by.
 The cemetery, laid out around Confucius' grave in the 14th century, makes for a delightful excursion thanks to its more than 10,000 trees.
 Other important sites worth exploring are the Temple of Confucius and the Kong Family Mansion.

 10. The City of Ceramics: Zibo

-Other must-see attractions include the 4th-century Temple of Heavenly Peace at the foot of the Mountain of the Plum Blossom (Meihua Ling) and famous as the place where, in AD 418, a Nepalese monk translated the Buddhist scriptures, and the 1,500-year-old Daming Temple, once home to the monk Jianzhen, famous for spreading the Buddhist gospel to Japan.
+Another must-see attraction is the 4th-century Temple of Heavenly Peace.
+Located at the foot of the Mountain of the Plum Blossom (Meihua Ling), it's famous as being the place where, in AD 418, a Nepalese monk translated the Buddhist scriptures.
+Also worth seeing, the 1,500-year-old Daming Temple was once home to the monk Jianzhen, famous for spreading the Buddhist gospel to Japan.

 Foshan lies in the center of Guangdong province, about 20 kilometers southwest of the larger city of Canton, and is notable for being one of the oldest towns in China.
 This popular tourist destination takes its name from three ancient bronze Buddha statues discovered here in AD 628 and soon after became one of the country's most important places of pilgrimage.
 Under the Song Dynasty from AD 960 to 1279, Foshan became known as a center of the porcelain industry along with metalworking and silk weaving.